 The purpose of this test is to verify that the UE makes correct reporting of an event.
 This test will partly verify the cell search requirements on SCC with deactivated SCell in clauses 9.2.7.1 and 9.2.7.2.

+The serving frequencies should be selected for which UE reports ‘ncsg’.